draios/instruqt-assets/monitor/monitor-lab05/README.md

-# Training Lab 5: Troubleshooting HTTP 502 errors
+# Sysdig Monitor: Troubleshooting a containerized app with captures

 In this scenario we will deploy an example microservice application with 3 services and 4 containers: client, balancer and servers (2).